 Governing Body Meetings

 Our Full Governing Body (FGB) meets seven times each year.
 At our meetings a wide range of topics are discussed including a Head Teacher’s report, feedback on teaching and learning and the approval of policies to support the effective running of the school.
 We alternate the focus of our meetings between ‘Finance & Resources’ and ‘Curriculum & Standards’ so equal scrutiny can be applied to these important areas throughout the year.
 Each of our governors has a primary interest in one of these areas and we come together in aligned working parties outside the FGB meetings when required.

 In addition to committee membership, many governors have additional responsibilities for specific school subjects or areas, for example Child Protection, Safeguarding or Data Protection.

 Currently there are 10 governors.
 There are several different types of governor; this is determined by how you became a governor rather than the type of responsibility you have.
 All governors have the same status.

 - Parent governors are parents or carers of children enrolled at the school at the time of their appointment.
-We have 5 parent governors.
+We have up to 5 elected parent governors (currently 4).
 Should their child/ren leave Layston School during their term of office, they may continue on the Governing Body until the end of their four year term.

-- Foundations governors are appointed by the Diocese of St Albans and, they have a duty to preserve and develop the Christian character of the school and to ensure that the work of the school is conducted in accordance with its trust deed.
-We have 3 foundation governors.
+- Foundation governors reflect our status as a church school.
+They have a duty to preserve and develop the Christian character of the school and to ensure that the work of the school is conducted in accordance with its trust deed.
+We have 3 foundation governors, one appointed by the Diocese of St Albans, one by St Peter’s PCC and one ex officio as the current vicar of Buntingford.

 - Local authority governors are nominated by the local authority in order to maintain liaison with the authority and maintained schools in the area.
-We have 1 LA governor.
+Our LA governor post is currently vacant.

 - Staff governors are dictated by the Instrument of Government which limits the number of elected Staff Governors to one.